saadmajeed01/Video-Dialling/README.md

 <br/>

--   Before running videodialling, ensure you have `Node.js` and all [requirements](https://mediasoup.org/documentation/v3/mediasoup/installation/#requirements) installed.
+-   Before running video dialling, ensure you have `Node.js` and all [requirements](https://mediasoup.org/documentation/v3/mediasoup/installation/#requirements) installed.
 This project has been tested with Node version [16.X](https://nodejs.org/en/blog/release/v16.15.1/) and [18.X](https://nodejs.org/en/download).

 -   Requirements install example for `Ubuntu 20.04`